mahdiJ2001/Microservices_Patient_Management-Spring-AWS_ECS_RDS-gRPC-Kafka/README.md

 # Patient Management Backend

-A comprehensive patient management backend built using microservices architecture with Java Spring Boot.
+A patient management backend built using microservices architecture with Java Spring Boot.
 This project leverages modern tools and patterns to ensure scalability, resilience, and ease of integration.
 It features Kafka-based event streaming, gRPC for inter-service communication, JWT-based authentication, and extensive integration testing.

 ---